-Before proving the theorem, we give two general examples of positional strategies, namely attractor and trap strategies, and show how positional winning strategies on parts of the game graph may be combined to positional winning strategies on larger regions.

-Remark 2.5.
-Let f and f' be positional strategies for Player $\sigma$ that are winning on the sets W, W', respectively.
-Let f + f' be the positional strategy defined by
+Further we note that positional winning strategies on parts of the game graph may be combined to positional winning strategies on larger regions.
+Indeed, let f and f' be positional strategies for Player σ that are winning on the sets W, W', respectively.
+Let (f + f') be the positional strategy defined by